Skip to content

 4. "Electric cars are far too expensive and not affordable for the average consumer."

-Critics of the electric car primarily cite its high purchase price as an argument for continuing to drive a diesel and petrol car.
-And the prices are indeed somewhat higher in comparison.
+Critics of the electric car primarily cite its high purchase price as an argument for continuing to drive with a diesel and gasoline engine.
+And in fact, the prices are somewhat higher in comparison.

-However, this is mainly due to the higher production costs for the batteries and will change for the better in the future (as demand increases).
-In addition, even today Subsidy premiums, tax benefits, which generally lower operating costs as well as the Less maintenance required of electric cars will quickly offset some of these additional costs.
+However, this is mainly due to the higher production costs for the batteries and will change for the better in the future (as demand grows).
+In addition, already today Subsidy premiums, tax benefits, which generally lower operating costs as well as the less need for maintenance of electric cars will quickly offset some of these additional costs.

-Tip: You don't have to buy an electric car to be able to drive it.
-You can borrow one from car-sharing services, for example, and try out the more environmentally friendly alternative to petrol or diesel.
+Tip: You don't have to buy an e-car to drive it.
+You can borrow one through car-sharing services, for example, and try out the more environmentally friendly alternative to gasoline or diesel.

 5. "E-cars produce more CO2 than internal combustion engines."